Subquadratic harmonic functions on Calabi-Yau manifolds with maximal volume growth: Introduction

-We end this section by reviewing the notion of tangent cones at infinity.
-Let $(M,g)$ be a complete noncompact Riemannian manifold $M$ with nonnegative Ricci curvature and Euclidean volume growth, and let $p$ be a fixed point.
+We end this introduction by reviewing the notion of tangent cones at infinity.
+Let $(M,g)$ be a complete noncompact Riemannian manifold $M$ with nonnegative Ricci curvature and maximal volume growth, and let $p \in M$ be a fixed point.
 Given a sequence of positive number $r_i \to \infty$, we consider the sequence of pointed Riemannian manifolds $(M_i, p_i, g_i) = (M, p, r_i^{-2}g)$.
 By Gromov compactness theorem \cite{Gromov}, after passing to a subsequence, the sequence $(M_i, p_i, g_i)$ converges to a complete metric space $(T_\infty, d)$ in the pointed Gromov-Hausdorff sense.
 Cheeger-Colding theory \cite{CheegerColdingI} tells us that the limit space $(T_\infty, d)$ is actually a metric cone.
-We call $(T_\infty, d)$ a {\em tangent cone at infinity} of $M$.
-If the metric $g$ is Ricci-flat, then the results of Anderson \cite{Anderson}, Cheeger-Naber \cite{CheegerNaber} and Jiang-Naber \cite{JiangNaber} combined together show the following: \begin{itemize} \item the regular set is open and dense, \item the singular set of $T_\infty$ is closed of Minkowski codimension at least $4$, and \item on the regular set, the metrics $g_i$ converge in $C^\infty$ to a Ricci-flat metric $g_\infty$. \end{itemize}
+We call $(T_\infty, d)$ a tangent cone at infinity of $M$.
+If the metric $g$ is Ricci-flat, then the results of Anderson \cite{Anderson} and Cheeger-Naber \cite{CheegerNaber} combined show the following: \begin{itemize} \item the regular set is open and dense, \item the singular set of $T_\infty$ is closed of Minkowski codimension at least $4$, and \item on the regular set, the metrics $g_i$ converge in $C^\infty$ to a Ricci-flat metric $g_\infty$. \end{itemize}

 The above regularity properties, except the Minkowski content estimate, were also proved in the K\"ahler setting by Cheeger-Colding-Tian \cite{CheegerColdingTian}.
 Note that when we only assume nonnegative Ricci curvature, the tangent cones at infinity are in general not unique \cite{Perelman} .
-However, if the metric is Ricci-flat, and if one tangent cone at infinity is smooth, then Colding-Minicozzi \cite{ColdingMinicozziIII} prove the uniqueness.
+However, if the metric is Ricci-flat and if one tangent cone at infinity is smooth, then it is unique by Colding-Minicozzi \cite{ColdingMinicozziIII}.